Platform Developers Tools Testnet Community

 Program structure grounded in the current tokenomics

-The grants program is published as a controlled ecosystem capital layer, not an unbounded marketing budget.
-The public references describe a defined allocation, a conservative initial release posture, and treasury controls intended to keep awards accountable to measurable outcomes.
+The grants program is published as a controlled ecosystem layer, not an unbounded marketing budget.
+The public references describe governed programs, a conservative release posture, and treasury controls intended to keep awards accountable to measurable outcomes without publishing draft token metrics prematurely.

-Multi-signature approval sits in front of ecosystem fund disbursements.
+Governance and treasury approval sit in front of ecosystem disbursements.

 POOL